Rubina Dilaik: Personal life

-Media image
+Other work and public image

+Dilaik's acting performances in Chotti Bahu, Punar Vivah – Ek Nayi Umeed, Jeannie Aur Juju and Shakti – Astitva Ke Ehsaas Ki, established her among the popular and highest-paid actresses of Hindi television.
 Eastern Eye has credited Dilaik's "fast-growing fanbase", "fantastic talent and fearless approach", as a reason of her success.
 She is known for portraying powerful roles on-screen.
+In 2017, for her performance as Saumya, The Indian Express placed her at third position in its "Top 10 television actresses" list.

 Dilaik has frequently appeared in Eastern Eye's Top 50 Sexiest Asian Women List.
 She ranked 26th in 2013, 11th in 2016 and 10th in 2017.
 Dilaik ranked 18th in 2017 and 10th in 2020, in Times 20 Most Desirable Women on TV List.
-She ranked 31st in Eastern Eye's "Top 50 Asian Stars" of 2022 List.
+In 2022, Dilaik was placed 31st in Eastern Eye's "Top 50 Asian Stars" list.
+In 2023, she ranked 7th in Times Now "Popular Actresses" list.

-Dilaik has been supporting LGBTQ community since her portrayal of a transgender in Shakti - Astitva Ke Ehsaas Ki.
+Dilaik has been supporting LGBTQ community since her portrayal of a transgender in Shakti – Astitva Ke Ehsaas Ki.
 Her Bigg Boss 14's winning gown and other gowns she wore on the show were sold for charity to support the LGBTQIA+ community, in commemoration of Pride Month in June 2021.
+Dilaik is also one of the most-followed Indian television actresses in Instagram.